tamas-p/pumli/README.md

 ## Getting started

-The easiest to start with the package to use an already available PlantUML rendering service like the public one at https://www.plantuml.com/plantuml if you are comfortable with sending your data over the internet and you do not mind the slight performance impact of a remote renderer.
+The easiest to start with the package to use an already available PlantUML rendering service like the public one at https://www.plantuml.com/plantuml if you are comfortable with sending your diagrams over the internet to a public server and you do not mind the slight performance impact of a remote renderer.
 This allows you to start right away with PumliREST (no need to install PlantUML).

 In case you want to use either your own lightweight PlantUML renderer service (recommended for performance and security) or the plantuml command line tool for conversion, you need the plantuml tool to be installed onto your system.
 See https://plantuml.com/starting for details.
 As you will see PlantUML requires GraphViz (https://plantuml.com/graphviz-dot) for its operation.
 Nevertheless, on Ubuntu installation is as simple as